 This piecey medium shag for oval face shapes was created and styled by hair artist Hiro of Los Angeles, CA. The layering in this cut adds a softness that works well on all face shapes.
 “The length of the cut shown here is great for a round or oval face shape.
 For someone with a longer face shape, make the cut a bit shorter.”

-Layering the hair does remove weight, so I would not recommend this cut for someone with fine hair.
+Layering your hair does remove weight, so I would not recommend this cut for someone with fine hair.

 This hairstyle is full of textured long layers that add volume and movement, while the ends of the hair are point cut to appear more choppy and not too uniform.

-To recreate medium shaggy haircuts, start by using Redken’s Beach Envy Volume Texturizing shampoo and conditioner.
-Apply Pureology’s Color Fanatic to the hair while damp to detangle and protect from heat.
+To recreate this medium shaggy hairstyle, start by using Redken’s Beach Envy Volume Texturizing shampoo and conditioner.
+Apply Pureology’s Color Fanatic to your hair while damp to detangle and protect from heat.

-Style the fringe first as desired, then blowdry the hair using a large round brush for maximum volume in the crown area.
-Lightly mist Redken’s Fashion Waves on the hair once it’s blow-dried to help create texture while styling.
-Use a 1 1/2-inch curling iron to add waves in the hair, alternating directions in each section and leaving the ends of the hair out.
+Style the fringe first as desired, then blowdry using a large round brush for maximum volume in the crown area.
+Lightly mist Redken’s Fashion Waves on your hair once it’s blow-dried to help create texture while styling.
+Use a 1 1/2-inch curling iron to add waves, alternating directions in each section and leaving the ends of the hair out.

-A face-framing shag for straight hair is the chameleon of cuts, transitioning from work to play seamlessly while also being universally flattering.
+A face-framing shag on straight hair is the chameleon shag, transitioning from work to play seamlessly while also being universally flattering.
 This low-maintenance haircut always looks good.